Maximus-prime-2002/MaxBlogs.github.io/README.md

 # MaxBlogs.github.io
-Just a little blog about ones life
+Just a little blog about one's life.